-Have you ever wondered how our inner ears contribute to our balance and spatial orientation?
-The vestibular system, housed within the intricate labyrinth of the inner ear, plays a vital role in maintaining equilibrium.
-It helps us maintain postural stability, coordinate eye movements, and navigate our surroundings seamlessly.
-To understand the functioning of this remarkable system, scientists and medical professionals have developed an innovative diagnostic tool called Video Head Impulse Testing (vHIT).
-In this blog post, we will explore what vHIT is, how it is performed, and what valuable insights it provides about the function of someone’s vestibular system.
+Have you ever wondered how our inner ears contribute to balance?
+The vestibular system, located in the inner ear, plays a vital role in maintaining equilibrium.
+It helps us stay stable, coordinate eye movements, and navigate our environment.
+To better understand how it works, scientists have developed a diagnostic tool called Video Head Impulse Testing (vHIT).
+In this post, we’ll explore what vHIT is, how it works, and what it reveals about the vestibular system.

 What is Video Head Impulse Testing?

 Video Head Impulse Testing (vHIT) is a specialized clinical test used to assess the function of the vestibulo-ocular reflex (VOR).
-The VOR is responsible for coordinating eye movements with head movements, ensuring that our vision remains stable while our head is in motion. vHIT measures the quick eye movements (known as saccades) that occur in response to rapid head movements, specifically in the plane of the semicircular canals of the inner ear.
+The VOR is responsible for coordinating eye movements with head movements, ensuring that our vision remains stable while our head is in motion. vHIT measures the quick eye movements (known as saccades) that occur in response to rapid head movements.
+This is done specifically in the plane of the semicircular canals of the inner ear.

 How is Video Head Impulse Testing Performed?